How to know if God is calling me? — Overcoming fear

 - Fear of not being worthy

 These fears are very common, even among those already in the seminary.
-But literally thousands of men have had the same doubts and yet became holy and devoted priests.
+But literally thousands of men have had the same doubts and still became holy and dedicated priests.

-A man dominated by fear will have difficulty advancing toward God’s will.
+A man dominated by fear will have difficulty moving forward toward God’s will.

-So, how to overcome fear?
+So how do you overcome fear?
 Here are five ideas:

 1) Turn your fears into concerns.

 You may have legitimate concerns about celibacy or preaching, but that is not the same as being afraid.
 Instead of letting fear dominate you, look at the demands of the priesthood objectively.
-It is true that a priest needs self-control, emotional maturity and the ability to speak in public.
-These and other areas require serious personal examination.
+It is true that the priest needs self-control, affective maturity, and the ability to speak in public.
+These and other areas require a serious personal examination.

-Yes, you will discover things you must improve, but make your discernment with a calm mind, not with a frightened heart.
+Yes, you will discover things you need to improve, but do your discernment with a calm mind, not with a frightened heart.

 “Perfect love casts out fear” (1 Jn 4:18).